How to Code a Website

 • First off, everything between the <!-- ... --> brackets is an HTML comment.
 It doesn’t show up on the final page.

-• <link href="css/creative.min.css" rel="stylesheet"> – this line loads the CSS stylesheet of the Creative template and it also houses the default stylesheet of Bootstrap.
+• <link href="css/styles.css" rel="stylesheet"> – this line loads the CSS stylesheet of the Creative template, which also includes Bootstrap’s default styles.

 Now scroll down to the very bottom of the index.html file.
-You’ll see the following lines right before the closing body tag:
+You’ll see lines like the following right before the closing body tag:

-They’re responsible for loading JavaScript files that handle some of the more visual interactions of the design.
-For instance, when you click on the About link in the top menu, you’ll be taken smoothly to the about block on the same page – this, among other things, is done via JavaScript.
+These are responsible for loading JavaScript files that handle some of the more visual interactions of the design.
+For instance, when you click on a link in the top menu, you’ll be taken smoothly to a section on the same page – this is done via JavaScript.
+Notice that Bootstrap 5 no longer requires jQuery, so the setup is simpler than older versions.
 We don’t need to trouble ourselves understanding this code right now.
 Let’s leave this for another time.

 Instead, let’s work on adding our own content to the page: